gerryfletch/classification_service/ReadMe.md

 The [Word Hierarchy API](./classification/word_hierarchy.py) accepts a list of classifications.

 ### 1. Closest-Node Grouping
-Each classification is grouped with the closest node in the curated tree based on the labels `is-a` relationship to the node's name.
+Each classification is grouped with the closest node in the curated tree based on the label's `is-a` relationship to the node's name.
 Specifically, this step recursively retrieves the hypernyms of the label and checks for the existence of the node name.
 In the general sense, this allows checks such as `cat is-a animal`.